evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 ## Performance

 The BMW iX xDrive40 has a maximum power of 240KW (326hp).
 The total torque is 630nm.
-The 0-100km/h sprint (0-62mph) is performed in 6,1 seconds.
-The top speed is 200 kph.
+The 0-100km/h sprint (0-62mph) takes 6,1 seconds.
+The top speed is 200 km/h.

 ## Battery, range, and charging